sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 What unit of time is used for my dashboard statistics?
 {% endanchor %}

-Currently, you can see your aggregate stats over all time, and the graph displayed on the Marketing Campaigns Overview page displays stats for the previous 7 days.
+Currently, you can see your aggregate statistics over all time, and the graph displayed on the Marketing Campaigns Overview page displays statistics for the previous 7 days.

 {% anchor h3 %}
 How do I view statistics for a specific campaign?
 {% endanchor %}

 Under **Marketing Campaigns** in the left hand navigation menu, select **Campaigns**.
-Find the campaign you want to see stats for in the list and click the action menu on the right.
+Find the campaign you want to see statistics for in the list and click the action menu on the right.
 Click **Stats** to view statistics for that specific campaign.

 ![]({{root_url}}/images/mc_faq_9.gif)